DaveBackus/Data_Bootcamp_Book/installing-python.md

 To run the same code in an IPython notebook, start up the IPython/Jupyter app in Launcher.
 (If you're not sure how to do that, go back to the previous section.)
 Once you have it up and running:

 * Choose the directory.
 You should see the directory structure of your computer in Jupyter.
-Navigate to the "Data_Bootcamp" directory (folder) we hope you created earlier.
+Navigate to the `Data_Bootcamp` directory (folder) we hope you created earlier.

 * Create a new notebook.
 Click on the "New" dropdown menu in the upper right corner and choose Python 3.
 This will create a blank notebook and an empty cell, where you can enter words or code.